pinky-pig/vue3-hot-toast/docs/api/toaster.md

 # `<Toaster />` API

 This component will render all toasts.
-Alternatively you can create own renderer with the headless [`useToaster()`](/api/use-toaster) hook.

 ## Available options